-The permanent staffing establishment during the 2020-21 financial year was three Principal Inspection Officers, two Senior Inspection and Research Officers, one Inspection and Research Officer, one Executive Support Officer, one Official Visitor Coordinator and two Research Assistants.
+The permanent staffing establishment during the 2021-22 financial year was four Principal Inspection and Research Officers, two Senior Inspection and Research Officers, one Official Visitor Coordinator, one Aboriginal Inspection and Liaison Officer, one Inspection and Research Officer, one Executive Support Officer and two Research Assistants.

-In addition to the permanent establishment, there was one temporary Principal Inspection Officer, one temporary Aboriginal Inspection and Liaison Officer, one Graduate position, two temporary part-time Administration Assistants and one casual Aboriginal Cadet.
+In addition to the permanent establishment, there was one temporary Senior Inspection and Research Officer and one Graduate position.